Deadline: August 2, 2026

 EU AI Act Compliance Checklist 2026

 Everything your SMB needs to do before August 2, 2026.
 Free, plain-English, no legal team required.
-Use this checklist or let Complizo automate it.
+Check off each item as you go, or let Complizo automate it.

 3 compliance phases